Stephen Downing (producer)

-Stephen Downing (born October 28, 1938) is an American screenwriter, producer, activist, and investigative journalist who began his screenwriting career in the 1960s while still working as a Los Angeles Police Department (LAPD) officer.
+Stephen Downing (October 28, 1938 – November 20, 2025) was an American screenwriter, producer, activist and investigative journalist who began his screenwriting career in the 1960s while still working as a Los Angeles Police Department (LAPD) officer.
 Most of Downing's pre-1980 writing and producing credits appeared under pseudonyms to escape notice of the LAPD.
-Downing is active in the movement to end the international war on drugs and the militarization of police in America.
+Downing was active in the movement to end the international war on drugs and the militarization of police in America.
 In 2011, Downing became a board member of Law Enforcement Action Partnership, formerly known as Law Enforcement Against Prohibition (LEAP), after years representing the group as a speaker.
-He left the board in 2019, but is still an advisory board member who gives speeches and writes op-ed pieces on behalf of the group.
-He also volunteers his time as an investigative journalist, with a focus on police corruption and reform, for a local print newspaper in Long Beach, California.
+He left the board in 2019, but was still an advisory board member who gave speeches and wrote op-ed pieces on behalf of the group.
+He also volunteered his time as an investigative journalist, with a focus on police corruption and reform, for a local print newspaper in Long Beach, California.
 As a television producer and screenwriter he is best known for the series Walking Tall, RoboCop: The Series, T. J. Hooker and MacGyver.